splaisan/ngs-tools/locus2genes/README.md

 ```

-* A figure reporting all significant GO terms together with their Fisher p.value as bars and the ratio of list-genes / term-genes for each GO term (term genes being the genes present in the current universe).
+* A figure 'BP-GOstats.pdf' reporting all significant GO terms together with their Fisher p.value as bars and the ratio of list-genes / term-genes for each GO term (term genes being the genes present in the current universe).
 A red line indicates the confidence limit used for the Fisher enrichment test (0.01).
 This figure is very similar to what **[Ingenuity](http://www.ingenuity.com)** provides for canonical pathway enrichment.

 <img src="examples/BP-enrichment_min-1_hs-3-3500000-4000000_5-1700000-1900000_vs_all/BP-GOstats.png" alt="GO graph" style="width: 400px;"/>

-* A GO-graph reporting the significant GO-terms (up to 10) in a hierarchical graph.
+* A GO-graph 'Graph_topGO-terms_classic_4_all.pdf' reporting the significant GO-terms (up to 10) in a hierarchical graph.
 This graph allows identifying related or embedded terms and decide which term to keep for further analysis.

 <img src="examples/BP-enrichment__min-1_hs-3-3500000-4000000_5-1700000-1900000_vs_allTop_GO-terms_classic_4_all.png" alt="GO graph" style="width: 600px;"/>